bolt/docs/docs/installation/install-command-line.md

 ---
 title: Using the command-line
 ---
 Quick-install, using the command-line
 =====================================

 If you have command-line access, you can easily install Bolt by executing a few commands.
 First, create the directory where you want to install Bolt, if it doesn't already exist.
-We recommend installing Bolt outside the webroot, you can read more on this [here][outside-why].
+We recommend installing Bolt outside the web root, you can read more on this [here][outside-why].

 Enter the directory where you want to place the files, and execute the